curro/mesa/src/gallium/docs/source/tgsi.rst

    resource can be one of BUFFER, 1D, 2D, 3D, CUBE, 1DArray and
    2DArray.

-   type must be 1 or 4 entries (if specifying on a per-component level) out of UNORM, SNORM, SINT, UINT and FLOAT.
+   Unless the "RAW" flag is present, type must be 1 or 4 entries (if specifying on a per-component level) out of UNORM, SNORM, SINT, UINT and FLOAT.

+   Resource writeback opcodes are illegal if the "WR" flag is not present.

 Properties